akshayitzme/zuno/README.md

 ## Set Up
 - clone this repo  ```git clone https://github.com/akshayitzme/zuno```
+- check if nodejs is installed by running
+	`node -v`
+	- if previous command returned a version number.. you're good to go.
+	- if that command returned an error install nodejs from [nodejs.org](https://nodejs.org)
 - enter repo directory and install node modules ```yarn install``` or
 ```npm install```